ChengYuan-CY/LVI/.github/pull_request_template.md

-Related issue: (You can bring up a list of suggested issues and pull requests within the repository by typing #) #26
+Bug Fixes #xx (You can bring up a list of suggested issues within the repository by typing #, for e.g, #26) New Feature (Please only keep either the "Bug Fixes #xx" or "New Feature" in your pull request description." )

-A description of the changes proposed in the pull request:
+Description about the pull request:
 -
 -
 -